 Students commit to participating in the Case Competition by signing up at the end of the fall semester.
-Students are then assigned to work in teams of 4-6 at the beginning of the spring semester.
+Students are then assigned to work in teams of 4-6 students at the beginning of the spring semester.
 The teams must represent at least three different colleges/schools.

-During the last dinner seminar, teams receive the case.
+During the spring semester dinner seminar, teams receive the case.
 Teams have approximately a week to develop and present a solution to a given global health challenge in front of a panel of judges and a larger audience.
-Requirements for the solution and the criteria upon which teams are judged differ each year as they are case specific.
+Requirements for the solution and the criteria upon which teams are judged differ each year as they are case-specific.

-For more information on the Case Competition, please contact Program Director, Marian Botchway.
+For more information on the Case Competition, please contact EIGH Assistant Director, Marian Botchway.